 Jennifer’s medium is usually fabric that has been dyed, printed with a myriad of different techniques, and then layered & fused, or stitched, cut away & stitched again.
 Layering – of colours, of patterns & textures, of fibres & stitches, of images & cultural references – this is at the core of Jennifer’s art practice.
 She is particularly interested in intersections, disruptions & reversals where positive & negative space, natural & man-made patterns, order & randomness have an opportunity to coexist & interact.

 Jennifer studied textile arts at Capilano College, North Vancouver, from 1999 to 2002 and now works out of her studio in Pender Harbour.
-Her textile paintings were featured at a solo show at FibreWorks Gallery in 2013, and at a two-person show at the Bowen Island Arts Council Gallery in 2014.
+Her textile paintings and paper collages were featured at a solo show at the Gibsons Public Art Gallery in October 2017, and at the Kube in Gibsons in April 2017.
+Previous venues include FibreWorks Gallery in 2013, Urbanity in Vancouver in 2015 and a two-person show at the Bowen Island Arts Council Gallery in 2014.
 She served as the BC representative for SDA from 2004-2014.